Andrew Vachss—Rumor Control

 An individual has been going around posing as Andrew Vachss.
 He has victimized several unsuspecting women and men in a variety of ways.
 He claims to "be on the run from pedophiles," thus "explaining" the "plastic surgery" which has altered his appearance.
 His last known whereabouts were in Alaska.
 He especially favors self-help groups to make his "contacts."

 Rest assured, Mr. Vachss is not "on the run from pedophiles," and his appearance is as shown on the dust jackets of his books, in newspapers and magazines, and on television.
-Mr. Vachss still lives and works on both coasts.
+Mr. Vachss still lives and works on both coasts, and in Chicago.
 If you have any questions or suspicions about anyone claiming to be Andrew Vachss, please contact us.

 Cyber-impostors are far more common.
 Please do not be taken in by anyone claiming to be Andrew Vachss via email or online chats.
-We have three official Facebook pages: Andrew Vachss, Pansy, and The Zero.
-As of September 2011, there are two people without photos listed on Facebook as "Andrew Vachss" and "Andy Vachss"; these impostors have nothing to do with us.
+We have four official Facebook pages: Andrew Vachss, Pansy, Cross & Crew, and The Zero.
+As of September 2011, there have been many individuals (always without photos) listed on Facebook as "Andrew Vachss" and "Andy Vachss."
+These imposters are removed as they appear, but the process is a lengthy—and ongoing—one.
 The only twitter account with which we are associated is this one.
 If you have any doubts, please contact us.

 Mr. Vachss' work, especially his non-fiction articles, is often plagiarized on the Net.
 We are not speaking of some academic "failure to attribute the source" conduct, which is easily corrected via notification.
 No, we are speaking of those who attempt to disguise their theft by giving the impression that they actually wrote the material.
 They usually do this by changing the "Introduction," making small alterations within the body of the text, or "vacuuming" portions of Mr. Vachss' work into their own.
 This is especially pernicious, because, in stealing the work of Mr. Vachss, they also attempt to assume his credentials and expertise, thus putting them in a position to "advise" and/or exploit innocent persons.
 And, because Netizens invariably copy and pass along articles they find of value to themselves, "Internet truth" is created, and the thief's "work" is widely distributed.
 Thanks to the alertness of the Zero community, many such offenders have been identified and dealt with.
 If you run across plagiarism of Andrew Vachss' works, please contact us to report the violation.